A Guide to the best things to do in remarkable Rouen

 Why visit Rouen?

-Rouen is famous of course for the martyrdom of Saint Joan who was burned at the stake here and its fine Cathedral in which you can see the tombs of William the conqueror, Rollo the Viking, and Richard the Lionheart whose heart was buried here.
+The top things to see in Rouen is to visit the places that Rouen is famous for.
+These include the martyrdom of Saint Joan who was burned at the stake here and its fine Cathedral in which you can see the tombs of William the conqueror, Rollo the Viking, and Richard the Lionheart whose heart was buried here.

 The best time to visit Rouen?